ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 If the CNT register is incremented at 1 KHz, then the value of ARR register corresponds to the period of counter *update event* (reload event) expressed in milliseconds.
 To make update event to generate interrupts, the UIE bit in DIER register must be set.
 The CEN bit enables the timer.

+Timer peripheral should stay enabled in low-power mode, to keep ticking when the CPU is put to sleep: `timer.EnableClock(true)`.
+It doesn't matter in case of STM32F0 but it's important for code portability.

-The *timerISR* function handles *irq.TIM3* interrupt requests. `timer.SR.Store(0)` clears all event flags in SR register to deassert the interrupt to [NVIC](http://infocenter.arm.com/help/topic/com.arm.doc.ddi0432c/Cihbecee.html).
+The *timerISR* function handles *irq.TIM3* interrupt requests. `timer.SR.Store(0)` clears all event flags in SR register to deassert the IRQ to [NVIC](http://infocenter.arm.com/help/topic/com.arm.doc.ddi0432c/Cihbecee.html).
 The rule of thumb is to clear the interrupt flags immedaitely at begining of their handler, because of the IRQ deassert latency.
 This prevents unjustified re-call the handler again.
+For absolute certainty, the clear-read sequence should be performed, but in our case, just clearing is enough.

 The following code: